top of page

 Filling your Georgia tax return

-1. Understand your filing status: Are you a resident, or non-resident, or do you have income categories requiring reporting?
+• Are you a resident, non-resident, or do you have specific income categories that necessitate reporting?
+Understanding your filing status is crucial for accurate tax reporting.

-2. Know your deadlines: Check the Georgian tax authorities' website for the latest information on annual and capital gains filing deadlines.
+• Check the Georgian tax authorities' website for the most up-to-date information on annual and capital gains filing deadlines to ensure timely submissions.

-3. Organize records: Gather documents for income, deductions, and any relevant transactions.
+• Gather all necessary documentation for income, deductions, and any relevant transactions.
+Proper organization will streamline the filing process.

-4. Prepare & submit a return: Use official forms and follow instructions provided by the Georgian tax authorities.
+• Use the official forms and follow the instructions provided by the Georgian tax authorities.
+Accurate completion and submission of these forms are vital for compliance.

-5. Make payments: Pay estimated amounts (if applicable) and any final tax due by the deadlines.
+• Pay any estimated amounts (if applicable) and the final tax due by the stipulated deadlines to avoid penalties and interest.

 Value-Added Tax (VAT) in Georgia